nufanDK/Virtual-Screens-Driver-Setup/README.md

 # Virtual-Screens-Driver-Setup
 Scripts and drivers for installing multiple virtual screens for use with VR applications that displays the desktop.
 Utilizes a combination of drivers from Immersed (https://immersed.com/) and usbmidd from Amyuni (https://www.amyuni.com/forum/viewtopic.php?t=3030), in order to create multiple instances of virtual screens.
+(the driver from amyuni forms the basis, and their cmd-line tool allows me to enable and disable the drivers programmatically.
+And the drivers from immersed allows me to create multiple instances)

 Scripts are Powershell scripts for activating the virtual screens and setting resolutions.
 See .bat files for script execution order.